HikmetCTK/Sentiment-Analysis-NLP/README.md

 # Sentiment-Analysis-NLP

 IMDB Sentiment Analysis
-Dataset includes 5000 review which seperated 'positive' or 'negative'
+Dataset includes 5000 review which divided into 'positive' and 'negative'

 High f1 score was obtained using logistic regression